for jazz/rock band — 1974

 After leaving university I wanted to explore the idea of composing based on ‘classical’ (awful word!) principles but using the musical vocabulary and sounds of jazz and rock music.
 I therefore set about forming a band.
 The details of how I found some of the musicians are lost in the mists of time, but some came from the National Youth Jazz Orchestra, others through word of mouth and I met the bass (and flute) player, Andy Crawford, in the queue for a Frank Zappa concert.
 After one or two changes of personnel, I ended up with a fine group of players, nine including myself (on not so fine guitar), which I intended to call Perfect Stranger.

 Some of these musicians went on to become highly respected players on the London jazz circuit, most notably Chris Biscoe (saxes), Dick Pearce (trumpet and flugelhorn), Paul Nieman (trombone) and the late Pete Jacobsen (electric piano), a truly extraordinary musician, about whom I’ve written my own reminiscence.
+I have just tracked down the other multi-sax player, Mark Hutchings, who has remained musically active and now lives on the south coast of the UK.
 The percussionist, Clifton Prior, has flourished in the classical percussion world in Wales, and the aforementioned Andy Crawford has returned musically to his first love, the baroque flute, as well as become a leading maker of decorative boxes.
 Another established jazz musician who was in the band initially was the drummer Dave Barry (who put me onto Pete), but after a while he decided it wasn’t for him and was replaced by Paul Cartwright.
-I have been unable to trace Paul or Mark Hutchings (saxes), so if you know either of them and can put me in touch I would be grateful.
+I have been unable to trace Paul, so if you know him and can put me in touch I would be grateful.

 Sadly, it all proved too impractical to continue.
 No-one was being paid for any of this, and it was unreasonable to expect jobbing musicians to turn up to a rehearsal if there was paid work elsewhere.
 As far as I recall, we only had all nine members together on four occasions, but we did enough work in smaller groups for the band members to get their heads round the music.
 Eventually, I decided to call it a day, but we managed to get everyone together for one last rehearsal, where we made the recording you can read about and hear below.

-Stop press: Chris Biscoe, being an inveterate archivist, has brought to my attention that apart from Life and Times I composed and arranged a bunch of other pieces for this band — all of which I’d completely forgotten about, but Chris still has the parts I wrote out for him!
-At a guess, there’s at least enough material for an album.
+Chris Biscoe, with whom I’ve renewed contact in recent years, and who is an inveterate archivist, brought to my attention that apart from Life and Times I composed and arranged a bunch of other pieces for this band — all of which I’d completely forgotten about, but Chris kept the parts I wrote out for him!
+He’s since given them to me, and at a guess, there’s at least enough material for an album.
+Who knows (who knew?)...

 Please note: the score extract you’re invited to download below is very large (22.2 MB).
 This is because the only score I have is my tatty old pencil job (now rather fragile), which I had to scan page by page, so the PDF consists entirely of very large graphics.
 And no, I’ve no idea now what all those coloured numbers mean!